 Unsolicited advice and diagnosing are not okay - good intent doesn't guarantee good impact.
 Unsolicited advice (which often feels condescending) or encouragement can make someone feel targeted and stereotyped rather than supported.
-This also includes diagnosing and making assumptions of one's mental health, which can lead to the further stigmatization of people who suffer from mental health conditions.

 Be mindful of tone policing.
 When engaging in conversation, it's not okay to go after the way someone is presenting/delivering their message based off of your perceived notions.
 This tactic discredits and dismisses what is being said rather than engaging with the substance of what is being said.